 Events that Affect Participation

-It is important that you understand how your retirement benefits are affected if you become totally disabled, take a leave of absence, leave the University, or die before you begin to receive retirement benefits.
+It is important that you understand how your retirement benefits are affected if you turn age 65, become totally disabled, or take a leave of absence.

 If You Become Totally Disabled